What if Santa went virtual?

 Manufacturing estimates assume that nine robots are equivalent to about 140 full-time workers.
 Therefore, Santa’s automated toy factory would be the equivalent of 112,085 elves working eight-hour shifts.

 Cloud computing is another way to update North Pole operations.
-As of 2023, 94% of enterprises are using some form of cloud service, and by 2025, it’s expected that the data stored in the cloud will exceed 100 zettabytes.
-A zettabyte is 1,000,000,000,000,000,000,000 bytes.
-As a comparison, a zettabyte is roughly half a million times the size of all the academic libraries in the U.S. The elves should be able to put that to good use supporting Santa’s operations.
+As of 2023, 94 percent of enterprises are using some form of cloud service, and by 2025, it’s expected that the data stored in the cloud will exceed 200 zettabytes (ZB).
+To put that into perspective, 1ZB alone is 1,000,000,000,000,000,000,000 bytes, which is enough space to store about 30 billion 4K movies.
+The elves should be able to put that to good use supporting Santa’s operations.

 With all the info in the cloud, Mr. and Mrs. Claus can get a break from the cold and snow by telecommuting from somewhere more tropical.
 He could read his letters on the beaches of Kauai or do naughty or nice assessments from a second home in Bali.
 Working virtually is not only more convenient, but it can also be an operational advantage.
-Companies at which workers telecommute see a productivity boost that’s equivalent to a full day’s work.
-Companies that embrace remote work also have the advantage of recruiting from a larger talent pool.
-However, we’re not exactly sure if elves can remotely produce toys from sunny Boca Raton.
+Companies that embrace remote work can have the advantage of recruiting from a larger talent pool.
+However, we’re not sure if elves can remotely produce toys from sunny Boca Raton.

 On Christmas Eve, Santa has a busy delivery schedule: